 Following the additional sites and options consultation, the council commissioned Arup to consider any detailed comments made on the Green Belt review part two in the representations received.
 Arup's summaries of the key points raised, and their responses, can be viewed in thedocument.
 Furthermore, based on the comments made in the representations received, Arup produced an addendum to the Green Belt review part two and a separate advice note to the council relating to the Pyrcroft Road site in Chertsey.
 Both of these documents can be viewed below.

 Any questions about the GBR should be directed to officers in the council's policy and strategy team at email@example.com.
 Alternatively, please contact one of the officers using the details on the right of this page.

 Green Belt review part one (December 2014)

 In December 2014 Arup completed its independent review of the Green Belt in Runnymede.
-The review considered whether the it still meets in purposes and whether alterations to boundaries could be made.
+The review considered whether it still meets its' purposes and whether alterations to boundaries could be made.
 The main report and annexes can be found below.